-Keith’s suite of ‘workplace comedies’ in which she plays three high-powered, professional women working in publishing, the law and politics as an editor, barrister and MP respectively, present women far removed from any unconsidered notions of ineffectual, feminine, sitcom stereotypes.
+Keith’s suite of ‘workplace comedies’, in which she plays three high-powered, professional women working in publishing, the law and politics as an editor, barrister and MP respectively, present women far removed from any unconsidered notions of ineffectual, feminine, sitcom stereotypes.
 Nor yet do they offer the generic and easily satirised shoulder-padded, hard-bitten ‘career women’ with implicit undertones of the ultimate 1980s career woman Margaret Thatcher, to which popular cultural shorthand often has recourse when evoking women’s workplace culture of the mid and later 1980s.
 These women are individuals, inhabiting contrasting sets of personal and professional circumstances demonstrating different attitudes and different perspectives on what it is to be a woman in demanding workplaces.
 Noteworthy is that feminist US television scholarship takes seriously representations of the working woman in both drama and comedy alike.
 Texts such as Dow’s Prime Time Feminism: Television, Media Culture and the Women's Movement Since 1970, and D’Acci’s Defining Women: Television and the Case of Cagney & Lacey, offer comment on women in the workplace series, broadly contemporaneous with Keith’s televisual output, such as The Mary Tyler Moore Show (1970-77), Murphy Brown (1988-98) and Cagney and Lacey (1982-88).
 The contribution that Keith’s workplace comedies can make to fuller and richer understanding of the historical workplace experiences of British working women has to date has been afforded little consideration in British television scholarship.
 Executive Stress’s Caroline Fairchild returns, post marriage and children, to her previously very successful career in publishing.
 She is subsequently headhunted for a role in what, due to a merger, becomes the firm in which her husband Donald is currently sales and marketing director.
 The twist is that husbands and wives are not permitted to work in the same organisation.
 In terms of Andrew’s ‘housewives’ comedy’ paradigm, Caroline’s narrative unpicks what might happen if a housewife decided to return to the workplace, examining the transition between such states and the regaining of a former self in this new role.
 For Gray, Executive Stress does not ‘explore the potential for dealing with the tensions that are inevitable in such a situation’, instead ‘the writer Layton grounds the comedy in a farcical (and unbelievably dated) premise: the firm would never approve of this arrangement and so Donald must conceal their marriage’ (Gray 1994, 104).
 Yet Gray also acknowledges the unfamiliarity of Caroline’s situation as construed by the series, continuing that, ‘in a society in which many families need two incomes to survive, the working wife is still depicted as comic novelty’ (Gray 1994, 104).
 Within this highly artificial premise, the series, contrary to Gray’s position, does indeed offer an attempt to explore something of the complexities of Caroline’s new situation, bringing to the fore all manner of questions about what it is for women to leave a career, raise a family, what resentments she might feel about this, and what it is like to go back into the workplace.
 The series is constructed so that it is Caroline with whom the audience is positioned to empathise.
 It is Donald here who is the straight man and fall guy, reversing the popular representations of the sitcom wife as forever the comic stooge.
 Caroline is consistently sharper, funnier, more resilient.
 Her experiences also prefigure and embody key concerns and discourses around women, workplace politics and corresponding male attitudes for the past thirty years or so since the series was made.